Zend Framework 2 : Cache Module Config and Module Classmap

 Hey samsonasik,

 i tried the module and classmap cache, but Application crashed during usage of your Zend\Cache\Storage\Filesystem cache configuration together with module cache.
-Here is the article i mean : http://samsonasik.wordpress.com/2012/09/27/zend-framework-2-using-zendcache-and-hydratingresultset-to-save-database-resultset/
+Here is the article i mean : https://samsonasik.wordpress.com/2012/09/27/zend-framework-2-using-zendcache-and-hydratingresultset-to-save-database-resultset/

 I think there is a missconfiguration in the global.php configuration code.
 But i am not sure.
 Thank a lot for checking.
 I tested some different possibilities of configurations, but nothing worked fine.